We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Camera and Image Quality

-The camera and image quality are huge factors in considering a borescope.
+The camera and image quality are important factors when considering a borescope.
 The device needs to offer a clear image, particularly when inspecting a very small space like an engine cylinder or plumbing fixture.
 It’s not uncommon to find cameras with multiple megapixels, offering resolutions of 640 by 480, 1280 by 720, 1600 by 1200, and 1920 by 1080.

-Borescope cameras also come in varying diameters, and the size may determine which option to purchase.
-For instance, some larger borescope cameras might not fit in smaller spark-plug ports, while very small inspection cameras might not be as durable as needed.
-Sizes for DIYers generally range between 5 and 15 millimeters.
+Borescope cameras also come in varying diameters, and the size may determine which option the user should purchase.
+For instance, some larger borescope cameras might not fit in smaller spark-plug ports, while very small inspection cameras might not be as durable as needed for larger tasks.
+Sizes for DIYers generally range between 5 and 17 millimeters.

 Power Source

-Almost all borescopes are battery-powered aside from some industrial endoscope models meant for long-term inspections.
+Aside from some industrial endoscope models meant for long-term inspections, almost all borescopes are battery-powered.
 However, there are several types of batteries, including replaceable, rechargeable, and built-in rechargeable.

 Borescopes with replaceable batteries typically use 9V or AA batteries, and users will have to keep a few extra in their tool kit to make sure their borescope is always ready for the next job.